schennam714/mun/README.md

 * The other pages are basic html, but check the urls.py and views.py in each app to understand the layout
 * refer to the documentation links above for clarification

+# Collaboration Interest
+* This website serves members of the TJHSST Community, thus only verified students or alumni should be allowed to contribute.
+Furthermore, when cloning this repository, a settings/secret.py file must be made.
+The fields are inconsequential, but if you register an Ion OAuth app, this file should include both SOCIAL_AUTH_ION_KEY and SOCIAL_AUTH_ION_SECRET.
+Use a pipenv environment to test this project locally.